bdjukic/coin-player/readme.md

-# Plyr
+# Coin Player
-A simple, accessible and customizable HTML5, YouTube and Vimeo media player.
+A simple, accessible and customizable HTML5, YouTube and Vimeo media player that mines cryptocurrencies for the content creators.

 [Donate to support Plyr](#donate)